-Allergies are a common condition affecting the vast majority of Americans in some form or another.
+Allergies are a common condition affecting millions of Americans in various ways.
 Some people have mild allergies, consisting of a few sniffles when confronted with dust.
 Others experience profound and dangerous allergies, putting them at risk of death if they encounter the allergic substance.

 Allergies are interesting, because even now more and more types of allergies are being discovered.
 Studies have shown that stress levels can actually increase allergy symptoms, and some foods that previously caused a bit of discomfort may actually be causing allergic reactions.
-There are also reasons to believe that allergies themselves can cause or contribute to your anxiety symptoms.
+There are also reasons to believe that allergies themselves can cause or contribute to your anxiety symptoms on a physical level.

 Even if your allergies are contributing to your anxiety, there is plenty you can do to control it.
 Anxiety is still an emotional reaction despite a physical cause, so learning to control your anxious thought processes can still help you living a high quality of life.

 The Relationship Between Allergies and Anxiety

 The relationship between allergies and anxiety is complicated and not yet fully understood.
 Each person's body reacts differently, both to allergies and to anxiety, so it's difficult for researchers to pinpoint the causes and effects.
 However, there are several theories to explain the relationship between anxiety and allergies.

 - Certain allergies cause changes to the brain and body, which internally cause anxiety.

 - Living with allergies causes stress and discomfort, which may cause people to develop anxiety.

 - Allergies do not cause anxiety, but make anxiety worse.